BykaWF/PageFlow/journal.md

 ### Date: 03.01.2024

-### Objective:
-Ensure strong security for the project, especially regarding user login and access.

-### Challenges Faced:

 1. **"Bad credentials" Error:**
     - **Problem:** Kept getting errors saying "Bad credentials" when users tried to log in.
     - **Solution:** Checked how passwords were being checked.
 Found a mistake in how passwords were being stored and checked.
 Fixed the issue to ensure passwords were checked properly.